NI-Measurement-Plug-Ins/abstraction-layer-python/docs/HAL_in_Measurement_Plug-In.md

-# Creating a HAL for Use in Measurement Plug-Ins
+# Creating a HAL for Use in Measurement Plug-ins

 Hardware Abstraction Layer (HAL) enables users to develop applications agnostic of instrument models of a type (like DMM).
 HAL in measurement plug-ins allows users to work with various instrument